hxsllc/hxs-blacklight/README.md

 Notes:
 1) You only need to rebuild any images that have changes.
 2) ECS is configured to run on Linux x86_64 architecture; make sure to specify the platform when building.
+3) Once you have pushed your images to ECR, you will need to [deploy](#deploy-changes) the images via ECS.

 ### Build & Push App Image